concerto/concerto-player/README.md

 ## Testing the Image
 In qemu:
 * `qemu-system-x86_64 -m 1024 -snapshot -hda concerto.img`

+##Pre-build images
+There are two pre-built Player images available for download: http://dl.concerto-signage.org//concerto_player.img (for flashing to CF/SD cards) http://dl.concerto-signage.org/concerto_player.vmdk (for use in Virtual Machine environments for testing)

 ## Placing on Flash Drive
 Make sure you substitute *your* flash drive device for the output file _of_ parameter.  `lsusb` might be helpful in finding out what yours is.
 * `sudo dd if=concerto.img of=/dev/sdX`